Skip to main content

 2. Ensure the Blueprint graph is open and focused.

-3. In chat (Agent mode), describe the functionality you want to create.
+3. In chat, select Agent Lite (faster) or Agent (better for complex tasks) and describe the functionality you want to create.

 Example: "Create a basic character movement system with sprint and double jump."